 Shadow Reclamation Act

-Think of the desert sun by day and watchtower searchlights by night.
-When I imagine these camps I think of them as cities of constant shadows.
+Think of the desert sun by day, and watchtower searchlights by night.
+When I imagine the American concentration camps I think of them as cities of constant shadows.

-Think of the myth of Dibutades.
-According to Pliny the Elder, Dibutades traces her lover's shadow on a wall and Drawing and Painting are born!
+Think of the myth of Dibutades, who invents portraiture when she traces her lover's shadow on a wall in order to remember him.

 Please click on the image to learn more.